-Peru is no longer a dark, disconnected corner when it comes to Internet connectivity.
-Far from it.
-But as with everywhere else, with the convenience of widespread WiFi and cell service comes increased risk that cyber-criminals will try to steal your personal information.
-Here are 10 steps you can take to protect yourself during your vacation.
+So now more than ever, with the convenience of widespread WiFi and cell service comes increased risk that cyber-criminals will try to steal your personal information.

 It’s not uncommon now to see visitors at Machu Picchu pull out their cell phones to call home or instantly upload a keepsake photograph to their Instagram or Facebook.

-With that in mind, here’s some advice on how to keep your web activity safe and secure during your travels in South American in general and Peru in particular.
+With that in mind, here’s some advice on how to keep your web activity as safe and secure as possible during your travels in South American in general and Peru in particular.

 - Clear the cache on your laptop and back it up before leaving home and clear all passwords you might have saved on your browser.